Factbox: Sports events hit by the coronavirus epidemic

 VOLLEYBALL

-* A beach volleyball tournament, due to be held from April 22 to 26 in Yangzhou, has been postponed until after the Tokyo 2020 Olympics.
+- A beach volleyball tournament, due to be held from April 22 to 26 in Yangzhou, has been postponed until after the Olympics.

 WEIGHTLIFTING

-* The Asian weightlifting championships has been relocated from Kazakhstan to neighboring Uzbekistan.
-The competition, scheduled for April 16-25, will be hosted in Tashkent.
+- The April 16-25 Asian weightlifting championships has been relocated from Kazakhstan to Uzbekistan.

 CYCLING

+- The first season of the NBA's Basketball Africa League, which was scheduled to tip off in Dakar, Senegal, on March 13, has been postponed.

+The FIBA 3x3 Olympic qualification tournament that was scheduled to take place in Bengaluru, India from March 18-22 has been postponed.

-(Compiled by Shrivathsa Sridhar, Rohith Nair, Hardik Vyas and Simon Jennings in Bengaluru, and Frank Pingue in Toronto; Editing by Peter Rutherford/Ed Osmond)
+(Compiled by Shrivathsa Sridhar, Rohith Nair, Hardik Vyas and Simon Jennings in Bengaluru, and Frank Pingue in Toronto; Editing by Lisa Shumaker and Clarence Fernandez)